zzysiteblog/zzysiteblog.github.io/source/mfs-rules/index.md

 6. NSFW content is strictly prohibited on this server
 7. Please private message after obtaining member's consent
 8. This server NOT allowed politics or other controversial topics
-9. Obey the administrator’s instructions.
+9. Obey the admin and mod’s instructions.
 If you don’t obey, you will be kicked out or even banned